Nomination Rules and Policies

 Rules for Receiving a Scholarship Payout

-Carson Scholars receive a scholarship award of $1,000.
-Scholarship awards are held in trust until students attend college.
+Carson Scholars receive a scholarship award of $1,000 held in trust until the student attends college.
 Scholarship awards will earn interest every year until the student graduates from high school.
 (Interest rates will vary from year to year depending on economic conditions.
 Students receive a statement every summer updating them on their current balance.)
 In order to receive their scholarship payouts, scholarship recipients must be aware of the following rules:

 - While a social security number is not required to apply for a Carson Scholars Fund Award, one will be required when a scholar is ready to attend college and receive his/her scholarship payout.
 We cannot payout scholarship funds for a student without a social security number.